Biggs Army Airfield: Biggs Field/Biggs Army Airfield (1916–47)

 On 15 June 1919, following an attack by Pancho Villa's forces on Ciudad Juárez, United States Army Air Service personnel equipped with Dayton-Wright DH-4 aircraft were sent to Fort Bliss to begin patrols of the U.S.-Mexico border, initiating the United States Army Border Air Patrol.
 In August 1919 construction commenced on a steel hangar for an airship station at Camp Owen Bierne, Fort Bliss and in December 1919 the 8th Balloon Company moved there from Brooks Field, Texas.
 In January 1920 the 1st Surveillance Group moved from Kelly Field to Fort Bliss.

+The airfield was officially named "Biggs Field" on 5 January 1925 after Lieutenant James Berthea "Buster" Biggs, an El Paso native killed in a plane crash on 27 October 1918 at Belrain, France.

 Biggs Air Force Base (1947–66)

 On 16 March 1948 the 97th Bombardment Wing, Heavy operating B-29 Superfortresses moved to Biggs AFB from Smoky Hill Air Force Base, Kansas.

-The 810th Air Division was activated at Biggs on 16 June 1952, it comprised the 95th Bombardment Wing (H), 97th Bombardment Wing (H) and the 810th Air Base Group.
+The 810th Air Division was activated at Biggs AFB on 16 June 1952, it comprised the 95th Bombardment Wing (H), 97th Bombardment Wing (H) and the 810th Air Base Group.
 In September 1953, the 95th began training with the B-36 Peacemaker bomber while the 97th flew the B-50 Superfortress.

-On 12 February 1959, the last operational B-36 Peacemaker left Biggs where it had been serving with the 95th Bombardment Wing.
+On 12 February 1959, the last operational B-36J Peacemaker left Biggs AFB where it had been serving with the 95th Bombardment Wing.
+The 95th then transitioned to the B-52B Stratofortress and the KC-135A Stratotanker.

-In July 1959 the 97th Bombardment Wing (H) moved from Biggs to Blytheville Air Force Base, Arkansas.
+In July 1959 the 97th Bombardment Wing (H) moved from Biggs AFB to Blytheville Air Force Base, Arkansas.

-On 1 July 1962 the 810th Air Division moved from Biggs to Minot Air Force Base, North Dakota.
+On 1 July 1962 the 810th Air Division moved from Biggs AFB to Minot Air Force Base, North Dakota.

 In December 1965 it was announced that Biggs AFB would be closed.
 In January 1966 Assistant Secretary of Defense (Installations and Logistics) Paul Ignatius testified to Congress that "The operational environment at Biggs poses serious problems.
 Such factors as the proximity of El Paso International Airport, the suburbs of El Paso, and mountainous areas adjacent to Biggs…weapons testing areas to the north and the convergence of civil airways carrying heavy…traffic combine to create serious safety and traffic control problems."

-On 25 June 1966 the 95th Bombardment Wing (H) moved from Biggs to Goose Air Base, Newfoundland.
+On 25 June 1966 the 95th Bombardment Wing (H) moved from Biggs AFB to Goose Air Base, Newfoundland.

+Biggs Army Airfield (1966–1973)

+Starting in 1966, a branch of the Defense Language Institute (DLI) conducted Vietnamese training using native contract instructors at the airfield.

+Vietnamese instruction continued at the Defense Language Institute-Southwest (DLISW) until 2004, concurrent with the establishment in 1972 of the US Army's Sergeants Major Academy.